Presenting things to do Phnom Penh, Cambodia according to my friend Cait Davison.

 5. Beat the heat with a film at Flicks

-- Hit a happy hour at the Foreign Correspondents Club (FCC)!
+- Hit a happy hour at the Foreign Correspondents Club, or the FCC (Preah Sisowath Quay).
 This bar is famous for being a safe haven during the 70’s to foreign journalists.
 Today it boasts a sweet balcony with a river view and a 2-for-1 happy hour!

 - A 1-2 hour river cruise on the Tonle Sap will run you $15, but it’s well worth it for the views of downtown from the water.